 As you think of all the inventions that have made your life easier, safer, healthier or more enjoyable, we encourage you to nominate an inventor who has made a difference for you.
 If your nominee is selected for a future National Inventors Hall of Fame Inductee class, their story will inspire generations through meaningful events, exhibits and education programs.

-NIHF seeks candidates whose patented work is groundbreaking or represents a significant advancement in their field, is commercialized and in widespread use, and has had a major impact on our daily lives.
+- Identify a patent-holding inventor whose work is recognized as extraordinary in their field, is in widespread use and has had a major impact on the world

-If the candidate is an entrepreneur, the nominator should provide information about the history of the company, annual company revenue, number of employees in the United States and worldwide, and the ranking of the company compared to competitors.
-It’s also important that this information be quantified by statistics from reputable sources such as industry market reports, SEC Form 10-K filings or academic research.
+If your nominee is an entrepreneur, we want to know about their company history and annual revenue, how many people they employ and how their company ranks among competitors.
+It’s important that this information be quantified by statistics from reputable sources such as industry market reports, SEC Form 10-K filings or academic research.